Rich representations and superrigidity: General Hodge theoretic statement: from typical to atypical intersections

 \Cref{hodgethm} is now a consequence of the characterization of isogenous $\ZZ$VHSs given in \Cref{charisog}. \end{proof}

-\begin{rmk} \Cref{hodgethm} implies \Cref{thm11} on ball quotients, which we now explain.
+\begin{rmk} \Cref{hodgethm} (or, more precisely, a slight generalization of it) implies \Cref{thm11} for ball quotients, which we now explain.
 On the smaller ball quotient $S_n$, which we assume to be arithmetic for simplicity, we have a $\Z$VHS $\mathbb{V}_1$ induced by any faithful linear representation of $\operatorname{GU}(1,n)$.
 The Hodge locus for such a VHS does not depend on the linear representation by a theorem of Deligne and it is equal to the union of all sub-Shimura varieties.
-With the terminology introduced in \Cref{atypical}, a sub-Shimura variety is always in the typical Hodge locus.
-In particular
+With the terminology introduced in \Cref{atypical}, a sub-Shimura variety is always in the typical Hodge locus